interledger/rfcs/0035-ilp-over-http/0035-ilp-over-http.md

 This extra header allows for the identity of the authentication request to be separated from authentication token itself, which reduces computational overhead as well as data-management complexity (e.g., implementations do not need to create data-store indexes using derivations of tokens for lookup purposes).

-Depending on the implementation, the value of this header SHOULD represent an `ILP Account Id`, but future implementations MAY make this represent an `ILP Peer Id` or some other value.

 ##### Example Usage
 An example shared-secret in this profile is `HEiMCp0FoAC903QHueY89gAWJHo/izaBnJU8/58rlSI=`.
 This shared secret is passed as an `Authorization` header in each HTTP request, using the Bearer token scheme, along with an `Auth-Principal` header like this: